hramkumar/aws-poc-architectures/aws-poc-serverless-architecture.md

 In this task, we will delete the AWS resources that you created for this exercise.

 1. Delete the DynamoDB table.
 * Open the DynamoDB console.
 * In the navigation pane, choose Tables.
-  * Select the orders table.
+* Select the `name` table.
 * Choose Delete and confirm your actions.

 2. Delete the Lambda functions.
 * Open the Lambda console.
-  * Select the Lambda function that you created in this exercise: POC-Lambda-1
+* Select the Lambda function that we created `POC-Lambda-1`
 * Choose Actions, Delete.
 * Confirm your actions and close the dialog box.

 3. Delete the API that you created.
 * Open the API Gateway console.
-* Select POC-API.
+* Select `POC-API`.
 * Choose Actions, Delete.
 * Confirm your actions.

+I hope you enjoyed and learnt something.
+Keep learning!